zacharygriffee/random-access-idb/api.md

 ### randomAccessIdb.read(offset, size, cb)
 Read `size` amount of bytes starting from `offset`.

+Will reopen the file if it had been closed.

 Conditions:
 - If `size` is zero, will return a zero length buffer.